 1. How do Japanese first and last names work?

 In Japan, the Eastern naming order is followed, where the family name comes before the given name, highlighting the importance of family ties over individual identity.
 This tradition is based on historical customs and reflects the collective nature of Japanese society.
-Japanese people refer to each other through the first or family names, and given names are only allowed for children or informal gatherings (1).
+Japanese people refer to each other through their first or family names, and given names are generally used for children or close friends (4).

 2. Why do Japanese last names come first?

 Since the Meiji era, Japanese last names have come first, resembling the custom followed in other East Asian countries such as China and Korea.
 It is also said that the naming order was originally based on grammar.
-Given names are more like adjectives following the last names, which are nouns (1).
+Given names are more like adjectives following the last names (4).

 3. Is Mochi a Japanese surname?